codefresh-io/cap-docs.codefresh.io/_docs/integrations/issue-tracking/jira.md

 ---

 Codefresh has native integration for Atlassian Jira, to both enrich images with information from Jira and report deployment information back to Jira.
-You can monitor a feature in Codefresh all the way from the ticket creation phase, up to when it is implemented and deployed to an environment.
+You can monitor a feature in Codefresh all the way, from the ticket creation phase to when it is implemented and deployed to an environment.

+Here are examples of the Images dashboard in Codefresh enriched with Jira information, and the Deployment tab in Jira with the reported information.

+  {% include
+   image.html
+   lightbox="true"
+   file="/images/integrations/jira/jira-image-dashboard.png"
+   url="/images/integrations/jira/jira-image-dashboard.png"
+   alt="Images dashboard: Summary with enriched image information" caption="Images dashboard: Summary with enriched image information" max-width="50%"
+   %}

+{% include
+	image.html
+	lightbox="true"
+	file="/images/integrations/jira/jira-deployment-info.png"
+	url="/images/integrations/jira/jira-deployment-info.png"
+	alt="Deployment information reported in Jira"
+	caption="Deployment information reported in Jira" max-width="50%"
+   %}

 For general information on adding, editing, and deleting a Jira integration in Codefresh, see [Issue-tracking integrations]({{site.baseurl}}/docs/integrations/issue-tracking/).